-Job evaluation and market pricing help HR teams gather data, internally and externally, on the roles in their organisation and equivalent jobs in other employers or sectors.
-Interpreting this data effectively is key in ensuring pay structures are both fair and competitive.
-Job evaluation and market pricing exercises need reviewing regularly to make sure they continue to meet changing business needs, jobs and work.
+Job evaluation and market pricing help HR teams gather internal and external data on the roles in their organisation and equivalent jobs in other employers or sectors.
+Interpreting this data effectively is key in ensuring pay is both fair and competitive.
+Job evaluation and market pricing exercises need reviewing regularly to make sure they continue to meet changes to jobs, work and business needs.

 This factsheet introduces the fundamentals of job evaluation and market pricing.
 It provides guidance on choosing the right type of job evaluation scheme (analytical or non-analytical) and gives examples of the sorts of factors often assessed.
 It suggests issues for organisations to consider when implementing their chosen job evaluation scheme.
 It also outlines the different approaches to market pricing and offers information on the various sources of pay data.